shaildeliwala/delbot/README.md

 We add a cool webpage from which you can fire off voice queries and have the browser read out the response content.
 We make use of the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) for this.

 ## Web Service
 We get our Flask-based REST web service up and running in under 20 lines of code.
-The `BotService` class handles requests.
+The [`QueryService`](resources/query_service.py#L27) class handles requests.

 As of now, we only need one service call to send input from our web app to our bot.
-This is done through the `post` function of `BotService` class. `post`, in turn, calls the `predict` function, which is the main entry point as mentioned [above](https://github.com/shaildeliwala/delbot#how-it-works).
+This is done through the [`post`](resources/query_service.py#L28) function of the `QueryService` class. `post`, in turn, calls the `predict` function, which is the main entry point as mentioned [above](https://github.com/shaildeliwala/delbot#how-it-works).

 ## Web Site
 I built a basic webpage to demonstrate the bot.
 It uses the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to receive voice input and read out content.
-You can find the index.html file in the templates folder.
+You can find the [index.html](templates/index.html) file in the templates folder.
 Make sure you have installed all the required packages and libraries, and that the web service is up and running before you open the website.

 # Limitations
 Our simple bot understands a limited range of requests.
 It cannot understand other kinds of requests such as follows.